DaFuqs/StarrySkies/README.md

 You're able to configure how many spheres generate and how much room should be mandatory between each sphere.
 Also the ground: Fall safely into water, burn the inventory in lava, or fall into the void?
 Your choice.

 Each sphere pack (besides vanilla) can be enabled / disabled.
-There is a optional Pride pack, that can be enabled, for example if you like it.
+There is also an optional Pride pack if you like it.